 In working with divorced families, I find that as soon as separation or divorce is in the equation, parents stop hearing each other very well.
 Parents don’t often try to understand the other side because other unresolved issues get in the way.
-The romantic relationship changes (too often) to a hostile, negative, competitive and destructive process or sometimes a complete shut down where no communication happens at all.
+The romantic relationship changes (too often) to a hostile, negative, competitive, and destructive process or sometimes a complete shut down where no communication happens at all.
+That’s when divorce effects on children can become even more severe.

 - That we bring something to our child’s life that only a father can bring.